 I’ve tried Pepperplate and FoodPlanner, but both fall short.
 I want simple and powerful.
 Any tips?

 I also had the opportunity to test out the following recipes: Cheesy Low Carb Cauliflower and Ham Casserole, thanks to Lisa at Low Carb Yum.
 Sorry, no pictures this time (we devoured it too soon).
 I paired this awesome dish with Chungah’s Jalapeno Cheddar Parmesan Cornbread Muffins over at Damn Delicious, I did manage to capture a photo of these beauties.
 TIP: I made a dozen with paper liners, they stuck and were hard to remove.
 But if you choose to place the batter directly into the muffin pan, spray with oil (liberally).
-Next time I’ll use my silicone cups.
-I only have 12 so I need more of these.
-Must add to my Christmas List.
+The next time I made these, I used my silicone cups.
+Must add to your Christmas List.

 This week, I’ll try to plan prior to Sunday to ensure that I’m not rushed.
 Enjoy the week.